primeroIMS/primero/app/controllers/api/v2/docs/forms/get_export.md

 * `file_name` Optional.
 If not passed, the exporter will generate a file name.
 * `record_type` Optional. case, incident, or tracing_request.
 If not passed, it defaults to case.
 * `module_id` Optional.
 Filter forms by module.
-If not passed, it defaults to CP
+If not passed, it defaults to primeromodule-cp
 * `visible` Optional. true: show only visible forms and fields.  false: show all forms and fields.
 If not passed, it defaults to true

 ## Success Response